 Moira ignored him, dropping into her desk chair and burying her face in her hands.
 Gareth waited another minute before asking, “What happened?”

 “Um,” Gareth said, eloquently.
 Orean wasn’t a topic he enjoyed discussing with Moira— their views differed drastically on the subject.
 Orean was independent from Unity, and Unity didn’t like it.
+Never had.
 Moira shared Unity’s opinion on all things, but for Gareth’s part, he loved Orean.
 He visited frequently to get away from Unity and Moira.
 Under Moira’s hard stare, he conceded, “We visit in the winter sometimes.”

 “You know it well, then?”